dodonotdo/Cloud-Azure/Network_watcher.md

 **Output:**
 ![image](https://user-images.githubusercontent.com/91359308/175275948-f1d80263-d5b3-436c-9e49-22511a27ecac.png)

-# How to know the connection troubleshoot
+# How to know the `connection troubleshoot in Network Watcher`

 ```
 - Search for **network watcher** in top of the search box